Lang--Trotter Conjecture for CM Elliptic Curves: Elliptic curves with complex multiplication

+as proven independently by A. Baker \cite{Ba66} and H. Stark \cite{St67}.
 Let $R_D$ denote the ring of integers in $K=\Q (\sqrt{-D})$.
 The order $R$ (in fact, every order in $K$) is of the form $R=\Z +fR_D$ for a unique positive integer $f$, called the conductor of the order $R$.
 The maximal order $R_D$ has conductor $1$.
 For an elliptic curve $E$ defined over $\Q$ with CM by $K=\Q(\sqrt{-D})$, the conductor $f$ of its endomorphism ring $R$ is $1$, except that it can also be $2$ if $D=1,3,7$, and also $3$ if $D=3$.
 This gives in total $13$ different $\overline{\Q}$-isomorphism classes of elliptic curves defined over $\Q$ with CM.
-Each class is an infinitely family of twists of one elliptic curve over $\Q$.
+Each class is a family of infinitely many twists of one elliptic curve over $\Q$.
 A list of $13$ representatives from the $13$ classes with minimal discriminants and conductors is given in Appendix A in \cite{Si94}.
 If $E$ is an elliptic curve over $\Q$ with CM by the order $R={\rm End}(E\otimes \C)$ in $K$, there is another elliptic curve $E'$ over $\Q$ which is $\Q$-isogenous to $E/\Q$ such that ${\rm End}(E'\otimes \C)=R_D$ (the maximal order), see Ex 2.12 in \cite{Si94}.
 Since two isogenous elliptic curves over $\Q$ have the same Frobenius traces for all large primes $p$, we can restrict to CM elliptic curves with endomorphism rings having conductor $1$.
-In this way, it suffies to study the nine $\overline{\Q}$-isomorphism classes of CM elliptic curves over $\Q$ with endomorphism ring $R$ equal to the ring $R_D$ of integers in one of the above $9$ imaginary quadratic fields $K=\Q(\sqrt{-D})$.
+In this way, it suffices to study the 9 $\overline{\Q}$-isomorphism classes of CM elliptic curves over $\Q$ with endomorphism ring $R$ equal to the ring $R_D$ of integers in one of the above $9$ imaginary quadratic fields $K=\Q(\sqrt{-D})$.